 A few of the tools we’ve loved using to archive social media posts include:

-The problem with these tools is that they’re typically aimed at organizations that use social media archiving for legal and regulatory purposes.
-As such, they’re quite expensive.
+While these tools can help you archive your social media posts, there’s one major problem.
+They’re typically aimed at organizations that use social media archiving for legal and regulatory purposes.
+As such, they’re pretty expensive and might have features that you don’t need to be paying for.

 Finally, another option to archive your social media posts is to use screenshots.
 Now, we don’t mean doing it manually with your Mac or PC applications.
 (You’d need to open every post or scroll down on your feed in increments to take screenshots.)